ctaverna/ctaverna.github.io/docs/_posts/2023-06-17-dead-letters.md

 Any asynchronous communication can potentially encounter different kinds of problems related to delivery:
 - The recipient is not available
 - The recipient explicitly refuses the message
-- The recipient cannot correctly handle the request and is not giving an _acknowledge_ to the message
+- The recipient is not giving an _acknowledge_ to the message

 The problem can be transient or persistent, and the consequent action should change accordingly.
 But when a delivery failure happens, the broker between two components has only a few options: